willkg/blog/posts/mozilla/antenna_project.rst

   Even if Antenna itself hadn't shipped, there was a lot of good work done on related projects.

-* Cutover from Socorro collector to Antenna was super smooth.
+* Cut over from Socorro collector to Antenna was super smooth.
 There were some minor bugs (there are always bugs), but no data loss.

   We didn't lose any data.